 About

-I earned my B.S.Ed. in Health & Physical Education with a concentration in Sports Medicine and my M.Ed. in School Counseling from the University of Virginia.
-I completed my Ph.D. in counselor education from the University of Maryland, where I learned how to promote systemic equity, access, and justice in schools.
-I also attained a master of divinity degree from Virginia Union University, where I more deeply explored the intersection of my faith and social responsibility.
-I am honored to have served as a high school counselor in suburban, urban, and rural communities, taught undergraduate and graduate students at top-tier universities, published peer-reviewed articles and book chapters, held elected state and national leadership roles in educational organizations, and founded and pastored a nondenominational worship community.
+I earned my B.S.Ed. in Health & Physical Education with a concentration in Sports Medicine and my M.Ed. in School Counseling from the University of Virginia, my Ph.D. in counselor education from the University of Maryland, and my master of divinity degree from Virginia Union University.

 Research to Practice

-My areas of expertise are anchored in my experience as a high school counselor, teacher, scholar, and pastor, and broadly focuses on three areas: 1) The academic, emotional, and career development of K-20 students and adults, with emphasis on Black communities; 2) The identity development process of Black male student-athletes; and 3) Cultivating social emotional competence, along with diversity, equity, and inclusion in individuals and organizations.
+My areas of expertise are anchored in my experience as a high school counselor, teacher, and scholar, and broadly focuses on three areas: 1) The academic, emotional, and career development of K-20 students and adults, with emphasis on Black youth; 2) The identity development process of Black male student-athletes; and 3) School counselor training for equity and justice

 Ready Athletes is a mobile application comprised of informational messages that support the college and career readiness for all athletes, particularly Black athletes.